Time series generation for option pricing on quantum computers using tensor network: Financial background

 In order to trade these financial products in the market, it is essential to determine their theoretical fair prices.
 The price of an option at the present time $t=0$ is given by the expectation value (see textbooks \cite{hull1993options,shreve2005stochastic,shreve2004stochastic} for the details),

 in the risk-neutral measure.
 Note that, for the sake of simplicity, we assume the risk-free rate to be 0 here and hereafter.

 As such, the central problem in option pricing has revolved around the calculation of the above expectation value in a stochastic model of $S_t$.
-The celebrated Black-Scholes (BS) model \cite{black1973pricing,Merton1973} assumes that, in the risk-neutral measure, the dynamics of $S_t$ is given by the following stochastic differential equation (SDE)

-where $W_t$ denotes a Wiener process and the volatility $\sigma$ is a positive constant.
-This leads to an analytic formula for a European option price: e.g., the price of a European call with strike $K$ and maturity $T$ is
+The celebrated Black-Scholes (BS) model \cite{black1973pricing,Merton1973} assumes that, in the risk-neutral measure, the dynamics of $S_t$ is given by the following stochastic differential equation (SDE) $dS_t = \sigma dW_t$, where $W_t$ denotes a Wiener process and the volatility $\sigma$ is a positive constant.

-where $\Phi(x)$ is the cumulative distribution function of the standard normal distribution.
-On the other hand, when dealing with more complicated options such as the aforementioned ones, and with the underlying asset price dynamics given by a more general SDE like